6 Ways Mold Toxicity Affects Your Health

 Do you ever walk into a room and think, “What did I come in here for?”
 Mold toxicity may be the reason.
 When mold mycotoxins are present in the body, they destroy the myelin sheath through lipid peroxidation and oxidative stress.
 The most sensitive organ to this toxin-induced reduction of electrical activity is, of course, the brain.

 Additionally, the most sensitive brain region to toxin-induced down-regulation is our executive center, known as the prefrontal cortex, or PFC.
 The dorsolateral prefrontal cortex houses our shortest of short-term memories.
 This is where our four second-learning and processing memory is most sensitive.
-So, when individuals initially become mold toxic, they start to experience brain fog, difficulty focusing, and forgetfulness.
+So, when individuals initially become mold toxic, they experience brain fog, difficulty focusing, and forgetfulness.

 Mold Health Impact 6: Bipolar and Schizophrenic Tendencies

 If you’re experiencing any combination of these symptoms and have not been able to resolve them through traditional treatments, consider that mold toxicity could be the root of the issue.
-Learn more about how mold toxins can impact your health and how to identify risks in your own home, so that you have the power to be your own advocate.
+Learn more about how mold toxins can impact your health and how to identify risks in your own home so that you have the power to be your advocate.

 Scroll to Top